tests-always-included/metalsmith-data-loader/README.md

         // to specific files.
         match: "**/*",

-        // Options to ignore read failures, usefull if you want to continue processing even if the file is not found
+        // Options to ignore read failures, useful if you want to continue
-        // more information.
+        // processing even if the file is not found.
+When this is set to false,
+        // the build will throw an exception when trying to load a file that
+        // does not exist and is typically what people want.
         ignoreReadFailure: false,

         // Options for matching files.
 See metalsmith-plugin-kit for